-Louisiana Tigers
+Louisiana Tigers During the Civil War

 - 7.14 Analyze the major events, key people, and effects of Reconstruction. - b.
 Analyze the development and effects of tenant farming and the sharecropping system in the postwar South.

 Sharecropping

 c.
 Explain how federal action affected individual rights and freedoms during the Reconstruction era, including through the Thirteenth Amendment, Freedmen's Bureau, Civil Rights Bill of 1866, Reconstruction Act of 1867, Fourteenth Amendment, Fifteenth Amendment, and analyze the challenges, achievements, and effectiveness of each.